tambapps/groovy-shell-user-manual/dependency-management/additional-classpath/index.md

 Each jar added to your additional classpath will be copied into a private directory (different from your local repository), so that each time you starts a shell, all jars from this directory will be loaded.

+You can provide both dex jars or non dex jars, the Android Groovy Shell will convert it (in the copy, without modifying the original jar) if necessary.